Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_com_port_single/readme.md

 - Connect the USB MicroAB connector (J7) to the computer using an USB cable.
 - RGB LED turning to Green indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
 - Press the USER BUTTON SW1 to trigger communication from the USB Device to the USB Host.

-### <a name="config_22"></a> [Curiosity Pro PIC32CM LE00 Development Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/TOBEADDED)

-- Use the USB micro-A/B "TARGET USB" connector (D200) to connect the USB Device to the USB Host PC.
-- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).
-- Press the switch SW0 to trigger communication from the USB Device to the USB Host.

 ## Running the Application